-The Court received a complaint alleging that a judge of the United States Tax Court engaged in judicial misconduct.
+The Court received a complaint, and supplement thereto, alleging that a judge of the United States Tax Court engaged in judicial misconduct.
 Upon due consideration, it is

 ORDERED that the complaint is dismissed for the reasons stated in the attached Memorandum.